tinayang3024/ECE1778H1-Group-Project/README.md

 #### 1. Login
 - Launch the app and you'll be presented with the Login Screen
-- Tap the "Sign in with Google" button (or other OAuth provider)
+- Tap the "Sign in with Google" button
 - Follow the OAuth authentication flow in your browser
 - Upon successful authentication, you'll be redirected to the Dashboard